 Do you suffer from painful periods?

-Do these pains handicap you every month and prevent you from performing your daily activities?
+Does painful periods (menstruation) and the resultant pain handicap you every month and prevent you from performing your daily activities?
 Are you desperately wondering what can be done for this condition?
 This article shall help you not only find a solution for your menstrual cramps but shall also clear all your queries concerning this distressing condition.

 Medical term for pain during periods/menstruation/menses is dysmenorrhoea.